Lovebird Breeding Guide

 Managing Your Lovebird Program with BirdTracks

 A growing lovebird program with multiple pairs and color projects needs organized tracking.
+Spreadsheets break down quickly when you are juggling active clutches, tracking splits across generations, and planning future pairings.
 Here is how BirdTracks keeps everything in order.

 Complete Bird Profiles

-Record each lovebird’s band number, species, sex (with DNA test results), mutation, splits, photos, and complete lineage.
+Record each lovebird’s band number, species, sex (with DNA test results), mutation, splits, photos, and complete lineage going back multiple generations.

 Pair Compatibility Tracking

 Track pair bonds, breeding history, fertility rates, and parenting quality.
-Know which pairs are your best producers.
+Know which pairs are your best producers and which need to be re-paired.

 Clutch & Hatch Tracking

 Log each egg with its lay date.
-BirdTracks calculates the 21-24 day expected hatch date automatically.
+BirdTracks calculates the 21-24 day expected hatch date automatically and alerts you when hatching is imminent.

 Mutation & Split Records

-Track visual mutations and confirmed splits.
-Plan pairings to achieve specific color combinations.
+Track visual mutations and confirmed splits on every bird.
+Plan pairings to achieve specific color combinations based on genetic data.

 COI Calculator